quixio/quix-cli/docs/Reference/users/audit.md

 Press any key to continue to the next page (Press ESC to exit)
 ```

-You can also filter the parameters, example how to filter by workspaceId:
+You can also filter the parameters.
+For example, to filter by workspaceId:

 ```bash
 quix user audit --email user@quix.io "06/12/2024" "06/13/2024" -s 3 -p 1 -k workspaceId -v quix-proja-envx